dylanljones/model_dmft/README.md

 n_w             = 2001                   # Number of real frequency points
 w_range         = [-6, 6]                # Range of real frequencies
 ```

+## Outputs

+After the calculation is finished, the results are stored in an HDF5 file specified by the `output` parameter.
+If interactions are present (U ≠ 0), the console outputs for each component solver will be stored in separate log files.
+The temporary I/O files created during the calculation are stored in the temporary directory and
+will be removed after each DMFT iteration.

 [TRIQS]: https://triqs.github.io/triqs/latest/index.html